 32 Neither will the Lord God suffer that the Gentiles shall forever remain in that awful state of blindness, which thou beholdest they are in, because of the plain and most precious parts of the gospel of the Lamb which have been kept back by that abominable church, whose formation thou hast seen.

-Thus we see that Nephi, a prophet from The Book of Mormon, was shown in vision the formation of the Catholic Church under Constantine and his constituents, who strategically altered holy writ, to impose a form of control under the guise of religion.
+Thus we see that Nephi, a prophet from The Book of Mormon, was shown in vision the formation of the Catholic Church, under Constantine and his constituents, who strategically altered holy writ, and imposed a form of control under the guise of religion.

 The church of Christ was lost, with it’s organization, priesthood and ordinances, with many of the covenants and truth.

 Before the Catholic Church was forced to let the Bible go to the public, by the work of the early reformers and martyrs, they had altered much of the Holy Bible, including Revelation 22:18, which reads: